Mudroom Storage and Organization

 I added a small tray for keys, cell phones, Chris’ wallet and spare change.
 It’s great to have a go-to spot for those items that always seem to get misplaced.

-I added a bowl in the top drawer for Chris’ running gear, but you’ll notice the drawer is otherwise empty.
+I added a bowl in the top drawer of our chest of drawers, but you’ll notice the drawer is otherwise empty.
 It’s my dirty little secret.

 Actually, my clean secret!
 I like to keep the drawer free of clutter so I can hide away miscellaneous papers {aka junk}, mail, etc when we’re expecting guests.